elibes/recruiter/README.md

 #### Security Features:
 * Passwords are encrypted by the server before storage in the database.
 * Implements CORS configuration for secure server-client communication, allowing specified HTTP requests.
-* Server allows GET, POST, PUT, and DELETE requests from specified origin.
+* Server allows GET and POST requests from specified origin.
 * The server's cookie options for JWT require same-site set to 'none' and secure set to 'true', facilitating cross-origin requests securely.

 #### Data Validation and Localization:
 * Basic client-side validation includes checks for necessary field completion and password match during account registration.
 * Advanced validation such as password strength and email format is performed server-side and communicated back to the client.
-* Supports localization for English and Swedish, with automatic language selection based on the browser's language or manually set by user preference.
+* Supports localization for English and Swedish, with language detection based on the browser's language or manually set by user preference.

 #### Compatibility:
 * Tested and compatible with major web browsers including Google Chrome, Mozilla Firefox, Microsoft Edge, and Apple Safari.